-The Richemont Group includes many of the most prestigious names in luxury: Cartier, Van Cleef & Arpels, Giampiero Bodino, A. Lange & Söhne, Baume & Mercier, IWC, Jaeger-LeCoultre, Officine Panerai, Piaget, Ralph Lauren Watch & Jewelry CO., Roger Dubuis, Vacheron Constantin, Montblanc, Alfred Dunhill, Alaïa, Chloé, Lancel, Peter Millar, Purdey and Shanghai Tang.
+The Richemont Group includes many of the most prestigious names in luxury: Cartier, Van Cleef & Arpels, Giampiero Bodino, A. Lange & Söhne, Baume & Mercier, IWC, Jaeger-LeCoultre, Officine Panerai, Piaget, Ralph Lauren Watch & Jewelry CO., Roger Dubuis, Vacheron Constantin, Montblanc, Alfred Dunhill, Alaïa, Chloé, Lancel, Peter Millar and Purdey.

 Through its support and involvement with Creative Academy, Richemont contributes to its prestigious legacy in luxury design.
 This heritage, specializing in jewelry, watches and accessories, comes to life at the Academy, where through shared values of style, quality and craftsmanship and a mutual commitment to tradition and innovation, the future of luxury design flourishes.
 The Maisons invite Creative Academy students to develop projects with them, and to attend presentations given directly by Maisons CEOs and Creative Directors, as well as seminars held by Maisons’ specialists.
 The highlight of this rich contribution is the highly coveted internship positions at the various Maisons, awarded to the most deserving students.